imrafaelmerino/java-fun/docs/index.md

 * _c.intersection(d, LIST)_ returns an array with the elements that exist in both _c_ and _d_ and are located at the same position.

-* _c.intersection\_(d)_ behaves as _a.intersection(b, LIST)_, but for those elements that are containers of the same type and are located at the same position, the result is their intersection.
+* _c.intersection\_(d)_ behaves as _a.intersection(b, LIST)_, but, the result for those elements that are containers of the same type and are also located at the same position, is their intersection.

 Examples: